Everything About EggplantReading time: 6 min

 Eggplant is typically cultivated using traditional methods such as seed selection, plant breeding, and cultivation techniques to produce the desired fruits.

 Eggplant was first domesticated in India around 5500 years ago, though the exact origin of the plant is unclear.
-The fruit was then introduced to Italy by Italian traders sometime during the early Middle Ages.

-In addition to its culinary use, eggplant has been known to have medicinal properties which you can still make use of today.
+In addition to its culinary use, eggplant has been known to have medicinal properties, which you can still make use of today.

 For example, it has been used to treat asthma and other respiratory problems due to its ability to reduce inflammation in the airways.
-It has also been touted as a weight loss agent due to its high content of dietary fiber,

 What is the pH Scale?

 The Ph scale measures whether foods are alkaline or acidic and can steer into a much healthier lifestyle.
-In general, alkaline food has a pH above 7 and acidic food is one with a pH below 7.

-However, there are some exceptions to this rule that you should consider – for example, milk contains lactose which is a disaccharide (two sugars joined together) composed of glucose and galactose.
+However, there are some exceptions to this rule that you should consider – for example, milk contains lactose, which is a disaccharide (two sugars joined together) composed of glucose and galactose.

-Lactose is therefore an alkaline food because it contains two hydroxyl ions (OH-) which can combine with H+ ions to form water molecules.
+Lactose is, therefore, an alkaline food because it contains two hydroxyl ions (OH-), which can combine with H+ ions to form water molecules.

-The pH of eggplant is influenced by several factors, such as temperature, soil conditions, and plant species.
-The pH of eggplant can also vary depending on the cultivar and growing conditions but are mostly in the range of 9.
+The pH of eggplant can also vary depending on the cultivar and growing conditions but is mainly in the range of 9.

-For example, one variety of eggplant may have a higher pH than another variety due to differences in soil composition and cultivation methods.
+For example, one variety of eggplant may have a higher pH than another due to differences in soil composition and cultivation methods.

-Furthermore, it all depends on how you are planning on consuming the fruit.
-Raw eggplant stands at a Ph scale of 9 and 7.5 when cooked.
+Raw eggplant stands at a pH scale of 9 and 7.5 when cooked.

 Nutritional Facts About Eggplant